"Dad, can you skip the gym today and spend time with us instead?"

 On weekdays, I have the countless responsibilities that go with work; the weekends are supposed to be family time.
 This Saturday morning, though, I was heading out to a workout for myself.

 If you're in a similar situation -- constantly going at full speed while trying to be productive at work, spend quality time with your family and make progress in the gym -- you're probably beginning to feel that something has to give.
 And you're right.
-As hard as we try, it's just not possible to achieve everything every day.
+Often, it's just not possible to accomplish everything every day.

-But experience -- and science -- has taught me something else: Contrary to what you might have heard, you don't need to spend hours every day in the gym to get results.
-By modifying the way you work out and manage your time, you actually can achieve more than you thought you could.
+But experience -- and science -- has taught me something else: Contrary to what you might have heard, you don't need to spend hours in the gym every day to get results.
+By modifying the way you work out and manage your time, you can achieve more than you thought you could.

 When time is limited, go for maximal intensity through some sort of interval training.
 Or use some sort of strength complex or circuit.